Rafael2sf/gnl/README.md

 # GET NEXT LINE

-# Important!
-Code cointains a bug, you cannot use malloc on the static variable!
-To be repaired soon!
+# Only the v1 version was submited, the v2 version is similar but doesn't use malloc on the static variable, I recomend not using malloc because if you don't read from fd till the end, you might end up having a allocated static variable that is unreachable

 # 42 lisbon